Never Hurts to Have a Back-Up Plan

 Google Maps can also help you figure out how to get home using various modes of transit and can also provide walking directions.

 Become familiar with Capital Bikeshare and where stations are located.
-After the earthquake many decided to use the bikesharing system instead of waiting in long lines for the train.
+After the earthquake many decided to use the bikesharing system [broken link removed 8-24-2015] instead of waiting in long lines for the train.

 In the end, we all just want to be able to get home.
 It's always good to be prepared and have a plan for when the unexpected occurs.